"Let us join hands and make a difference in the lives of children who are less fortunate in this world"

 "Yes, the free primary and secondary education by the Kenyan government is highly commendable, but one cannot learn on empty stomach, neither one can go to school without a uniform." says Susan, while stressing the importance of the organisation whose mission is to feel the gap and supplement the government's efforts in offering a conducive learning environment.

-SAVE CHILDREN OF HOPE ORGANISATION was officially launched in Kenya on Friday 13th of March at a colourful ceremony graced by the minister for planning and vision 2030 Hon.
+The organisation was officially launched in Kenya on Friday 13th of March at a colourful ceremony graced by the minister for planning and vision 2030 Hon.
 Wycliffe Ambetsa Oparanya.
-The minister is also the member of parliament for Butere constituency where the project is situated.
+The minister was also the member of parliament for Butere constituency where the project is situated.
 The launching was witnessed by officials from the Belgium chapter of the SAVE CHILDREN OF HOPE and local media.
 The organisation started with providing school uniforms and has put in place a feeding programme for the selected 62 children.

 "It takes a hard work and determination for one to succeed in life," says Susan.

 Life has never been easy for her and she notes that for one to make it, they must not give up while chasing their dreams.